Mutusttina/attendance-system-nvs/README.md

 # attendance-system-nvs
-Attendance system with a QR code scanner.
+Attendance system Frontend with a QR code scanner.